SullivanMuse/fast_c/README.md

 The grammar is roughly C-like.

+To be clear, this grammar may or may not match the current implementation of the parser.

 ```
 statement = use | let | assign | fn_statement | expr
 use = "use" simple_string